thepreetam/maia-MI300X_Azure_PoC/docs/CDNA3_OPTIMIZATION.md

 # CDNA 3 Architecture Optimization

-This document outlines the specific optimizations implemented for AMD's CDNA 3 architecture in the MI300X accelerator to achieve the target 0.5ms latency for 4K fractal encoding.
+This document outlines the specific optimizations planned for AMD's CDNA 3 architecture in the MI300X accelerator to achieve the target 0.5ms latency for 4K fractal encoding.

 ## Architecture Overview